Czechs to wait two weeks before considering COVID lockdown

 PRAGUE (Reuters) - The Czech Republic, which has the highest coronavirus infection rate in Europe, will wait at least two weeks before deciding whether to order a full lockdown to stem its epidemic, Deputy Prime Minister Karel Havlicek said on Sunday.

-In the past week, bars and restaurants have been ordered to close except for takeout orders, and schools have moved to distance learning.
+In the past week, bars and restaurants in the country of 10.7 million have been ordered to close except for takeout orders, and schools have moved to distance learning.
 Sport and fitness clubs, theatres and cinemas had already shut, but shops have remained open.

 Since schools reopened in September, the cumulative number of cases has risen almost seven times.